dfyockey/RomanDigital/README.md

 > Q: "Why is the exact alarm permission request so awkward?
 Why not just have a switch right on the Settings screen?"
 >
 > A: Because of the way Google set it up.
 They require you, the user, to go to the system's permission setting screen and switch the switch there yourself.
-Fortunately, an app can at least have a button to click to take you to that screen.
+Fortunately, an app can at least provide a button to take you to that screen.
 Otherwise, you'd have to dig around in the settings and find the right permission yourself.

 > Q: "Why can't I change the font/text color/background color/widget background transparency/etc?"
 >